-TABLE 22: Shared river basins and water course institutions.
-SHARED BASIN COUNTRIES SHARED WATER COURSE INSTITUTIONS AGREEMENT Inco-Maputo Eswatini; Mozambique; and South Africa.
-Kepublic of Mozambique and Mozambique, the Republic of South Africa and the Kingdom of Swaziland Kepublic of Mozambique and South Africa and the Kingdom co-operation on the protection utilisation of the water resource Tripartite Interim Agreement between the Republic of Mozambique and the Republic of South Africa and the Kingdom of Swaziland for co-operation on the protection and sustainable utilisation of the water resources of the Incomati and Maputo Watercourses (2002) Orange Senqu Botswana; Namibia; Lesotho; and South Africa.
+SHARED BASIN CO-BASIN STATES SHARED WATERCOURSE INSTITUTIONS AGREEMENT Inco-Maputo ► Eswatini; ► Mozambique; ► South Africa.
+Tripartite Permanent Technical Committee between the Republic of Mozambique, the Republic of South Africa and the Kingdom of Swaziland (TPTC) Tripartite Interim Agreement between the Republic of Mozambique and the Republic of South Africa and the Kingdom of Swaziland for co-operation on the protection and sustainable utilisation of the water resources of the Incomati and Maputo Watercourses (2002) Orange Senqu ▶ Botswana;▶ Namibia;▶ Lesotho; and▶ South Africa.
 Orange-Senqu River Commission (ORASECOM) Revised Agreement between the governments of the Republic of Botswana, the Kingdom of Lesotho, the Republic of Namibia, and the Republic of South Africa on the establishment of the Orange-Senqu Watercourse Commission (2019) Limpopo Botswana; Mozambique; South Africa; and Zimbabwe.
 Limpopo Watercourse Commission (LIMCOM) Agreement between the Republic of Botswana, the Republic of Mozambique, the Republic of South Africa and the Republic of Zimbabwe on the establishment of the Limpopo Watercourse Commission (2003)

-Of the three shared water course institutions listed above, ORASECOM, in 2000, was the first to be established and to be fully operational.
+Of the three shared watercourse institutions listed above, ORASECOM, in 2000, was the first to be established and to be fully operational.
 ORASECOM, in 2010, commissioned the first of its joint basin surveys - to be repeated five yearly.
-The most recent Survey revealed that eutrophic conditions, pertaining to the Orange-Vaal River System, are mostly associated with urban centres, including also downstream of the city of Maseru, Lesotho [Ross-Gillespie, et al., 2015], underscoring the importance for transboundary collaboration on aspects relating to eutrophication monitoring, reporting and management.
-The remaining three water course institutions have not yet commissioned joint water resource quality surveys.
+The most recent Survey revealed that exacerbated eutrophic conditions, pertaining to the Orange-Vaal River System, are mostly associated with urban centres, including also downstream of the city of Maseru, Lesotho [Ross-Gillespie, et al., 2015], underscoring the importance for transboundary collaboration 284 on aspects relating to eutrophication monitoring, reporting and management.
+The remaining two watercourse institutions have not yet commissioned joint water resource quality surveys.

-3.3.2.2 Domestic status and trends monitoring and reporting
+3.3.2.2 Domestic resource quality status and trends monitoring and reporting

-Domestic status and trends monitoring, specifically with respect to eutrophication management, should remain focused, cost-effective and sustainable, and must ensure that [DWAF, 2006b, p.
+Domestic resource quality status and trends monitoring and reporting, specifically with respect to eutrophication management, should remain focused, cost-effective and sustainable, and must ensure that [DWAF, 2006b, p.
 53]-

-- monitoring programmes have well-defined objectives; - the monitoring designs provide the maximum amount of demonstrably useful information at minimum cost; - data assessments and reports support informed decision-making; - no duplication of effort occurs at any stage of implementation; and - > partnerships should be created with appropriate stakeholders who will share costs and benefits.
+- monitoring programmes have well-defined objectives; - the monitoring designs provide the maximum amount of demonstrably useful information at minimum cost; - data assessments and reports support informed decision-making; - no duplication of effort occurs at any stage of implementation; and - appropriate partnerships should be created with stakeholders who will share costs and benefits.

-Acknowledging the limitations that may exist with respect to financial and other resources, it is essential that suitable and quality verified resource quality data and information must be collected on an uninterrupted basis to support high confidence water resource planning, informed decision-making and efficient eutrophication management.
-Water quality, quantity and the aquatic ecosystems are interconnected and the following eutrophication-related data and information (TABLE 23), depending on whether causes or effects are being monitored, are regarded as useful and necessary:
+Acknowledging the limitations that may exist with respect to financial, and other resources, it is essential that suitable and quality verified resource quality data and information must be collected on an uninterrupted basis to support high confidence water resource planning, informed decision-making and efficient eutrophication management.